Ida-2014

 Grade: A

-Ida, the winner of several Best Foreign Language statuettes, including the first-ever Best Foreign Language Oscar for Poland, is a black and white film, containing beautiful cinematography, with a fascinating story that is both moving, sad, and very character-driven and centers around not one, but two compelling characters.
+Ida (2014), the winner of several Best Foreign Language statuettes, including the first-ever Best Foreign Language Oscar for Poland, is a black and white film, containing beautiful cinematography.
+It offers a fascinating story that is both moving, sad, and very character-driven and centers around not one, but two compelling characters.

-The film takes place sometime in the 1960s, years after the ravages of World War II and the brutality of the holocaust occurred, but the film explores the long-lasting pain and sadness that the incredible time in history left on the survivors, both mentally and physically.
+The film takes place sometime in the 1960s, years after the cruelties of World War II and the brutality of the holocaust occurred, and explores the long-lasting pain and sadness that the incredible time in history left on the survivors, both mentally and physically.

-The story’s focus is on Anna, a young nun about to take her coveted vows and begin a life serving the Lord.
+The focus is on Anna (Agata Kulesza), a young nun about to take her coveted vows and begin a life serving the Lord.
 Quite beautiful, she was left as a toddler at a convent.
-Before she takes her vows she is instructed to spend time with her only known relative, her Aunt Wanda.
+Before she takes her vows she is instructed to spend time with her only known relative, Aunt Wanda (Agata Trzebuchowska).

 Wanda is a former judge who battles depression and alcoholism.
 Her brother, Anna’s father, was murdered along with Wanda’s young son, so she is a tortured soul.
 As Anna (real name Ida and Jewish) and Wanda begin a road trip to find the whereabouts of their deceased family’s bodies, they both face personal demons.

-What struck me most about Ida is the cinematography- the black and white is lovely, beautiful, and especially when Ida and Wanda travel across the Polish countryside, exquisite to look at.
+What struck me most about Ida is the cinematography- the black and white is lovely, especially when Ida and Wanda travel across the Polish countryside, exquisite to look at.

-The farms, land, and roads are so crisp and perfectly lit that it is easy to fall in love with.
+The farms, land, and roads are so crisp and perfectly lit that it is easy to fall in love with them.

 Many scenes resemble paintings giving the film an artistic quality.
 Ida is simply elegant and peaceful in style.

 The story itself of Ida is wonderful.
-Ida- the title character young nun is torn.
-She knows no other life than the church that, presumably, literally saved her life.
+Ida- the title character nun is torn.
+She knows no other life than the church that saved her life.
 But she is a gorgeous young woman filled with desires.
-She sees her promiscuous aunt flaunt over men and dress to the nines in flashy outfits and makeup.
+She sees her promiscuous aunt flaunt men and dress to the nines in flashy outfits and makeup.

 Ida, almost always dressed in her nun’s garb, secretly dresses in Wanda’s dresses and makeup and is transformed.
 When she meets a handsome saxophone player, her desires begin to brim over and her conflict increases especially as the truth about her heritage unfolds.